The Free Dictionary

 The Free Dictionary is an American online dictionary and encyclopedia that aggregates information from various sources.
+It is accessible in fourteen languages.

+History

+The Free Dictionary was launched in 2005 by Farlex.
+In the same year, it was included in PCMag's Make Your Browser Better list.

 Content

-The site cross-references the contents of The American Heritage Dictionary of the English Language, the Collins English Dictionary, the Columbia Encyclopedia, the Computer Desktop Encyclopedia, the Hutchinson Encyclopedia (subscription), and Wikipedia, as well as the Acronym Finder database, several financial dictionaries, legal dictionaries, and other content.
+The site cross-references the contents of dictionaries such as The American Heritage Dictionary of the English Language, the Collins English Dictionary; encyclopedias such as the Columbia Encyclopedia, the Computer Desktop Encyclopedia, the Hutchinson Encyclopedia (subscription), and Wikipedia; book publishers such as McGraw-Hill, Houghton Mifflin, HarperCollins, as well as the Acronym Finder database, several financial dictionaries, legal dictionaries, and other content.

 It has a feature that allows a user to preview an article while positioning the mouse cursor over a link.
-One can also double-click on any word to look it up in the dictionary.
+One can also click on any word to look it up in the dictionary.
+The website has sections such as Spelling Bee, Word Pronunciation, My Word List, and Match Up.

-Site operator
+It is available as a mobile app called "Dictionary app by Farlex".

+Farlex

 The site is run by Farlex, Inc., located in Huntingdon Valley, Pennsylvania.

 Farlex also maintains a companion title, The Free Library, an online library of out-of-copyright classic books as well as a collection of periodicals of over four million articles dating back to 1984, and definition-of.com, a community dictionary of slang and other terms.

-Wikipedia Mirror

-Wikipedia content is hosted at the sub-domain encyclopedia.thefreedictionary.com, which is excluded from search-engine indexing in its entirety by Farlex with the use of meta tags.
-This is done to avoid duplicate content in the search-engine results and prevent user traffic that would otherwise go to Wikipedia.